Benjamin-C/ExploSnake/build.md

     1. Unplug the power supply
 1. Install Q5
 1. Install U2 and U3
-1. Install Y1 by reflow if possible or by hand
+1. Install Y1 by reflow if possible or by hand if you have not already installed it
 1. Test the uC
     1. Connect the USBC cable to a computer